 20. I’ve built and rebuilt hundreds of computers over the years and run various flavors of Linux but these days I use a Mac and have little interest in building my own.

 21. I enjoy building and painting models and miniatures.
 I’m working on a Bird of Prey, and have a Battlestar Galactica Mark II Viper, the Delorean from Back to the Future, and a Batmobile to paint.
 I also have a ton of Warhammer pieces to paint.
 I am building a Dwarf army to fight zombies, vampires, and skeleton warriors.
+Proper dock repair is my passion, too.

 22. I love Dwarves.
 My first attempt at a novel was an epic fantasy with a Dwarf main character.
 I’m revising a steampunk-ish story with a dwarf-crewed airship and have plans to do a dwarf web comic one day.